Omaha's Henry Doorly Zoo and Aquarium

 Omaha's Henry Doorly Zoo and Aquarium is a zoo in Omaha, Nebraska.
 It is accredited by the Association of Zoos and Aquariums and a member of the World Association of Zoos and Aquariums.
-Its mission is conservation, research, recreation, and education.
 In August 2014, TripAdvisor rated it the "world's best zoo", ahead of the San Diego Zoo and Loro Parque, based on an algorithmic assimilation of millions of reviews for 275 major zoos worldwide.

 The zoo is known for its leadership in animal conservation and research.
 Evolving from the public Riverview Park Zoo established in 1894, today the zoo includes several notable exhibits.
 "Kingdoms of the Night" is the world's largest nocturnal exhibit and indoor swamp, the "Lied Jungle" is one of the world's largest indoor rainforests, and the "Desert Dome" is one of the world's largest indoor deserts, as well as the largest glazed geodesic dome.

+The zoo's mission includes four pillars—conservation, research, recreation, and education—which are represented by the four squares in the logo.

 History

-The zoo began in 1894 as Riverview Park Zoo.
-Four years later, it had over 120 animals.
-In 1952, the Omaha Zoological Society was created with aims to improve the zoo.
-In 1963, Margaret Hitchcock Doorly donated $750,000.
-She stipulated that the zoo be renamed in memory of her late husband, Henry Doorly, chairman of the World Publishing Company.
+In 1894, the first animals were exhibited here under the name Riverview Park Zoo.
+By 1898, the collection had grown to over 120 animals.
+The Omaha Zoological Society was founded in 1952 to organize the long-term efforts of the zoo.
+The name was changed to Omaha's Henry Doorly Zoo & Aquarium in 1963, after a $750,000 donation from Margaret Hitchcock Doorly, given with the stipulation that the zoo be renamed in memory of her late husband.
+Henry Doorly had an influential career the chairman of the World Publishing Company.
+In addition to the World Publishing Company, the zoo soon connected with another notable Omaha business: Union Pacific.
 Union Pacific helped the zoo lay down 2.5 mi of track in 1968 and the inaugural run of the Omaha Zoo Railroad was made on July 22, 1968.

-The zoo has two rides that circumnavigate the property (tram and train): a carousel and the Skyfari, an aerial tram which opened in 2009 and takes visitors from the Butterfly and Insect Pavilion to the new lion viewing exhibit.
+The zoo has two rides that circumnavigate the property (tram and train): a carousel and the Skyfari, an aerial tram which opened in 2009 and takes visitors from the Butterfly and Insect Pavilion to the lion viewing exhibit.

 The zoo is adjacent to the former site of Rosenblatt Stadium.
 In 2011, the zoo began developing the land at the stadium to become the new parking area and visitor center, leaving a small memorial at the location of home plate.
 Rosenblatt was replaced by the Charles Schwab Field Omaha downtown.